sebastianvelez/interestRates/PITCHME.md

 ### Counterfactuals: Search cost or market power

-- Use the model to quanitfy the effect of either in consumer surplus and firms profits
+- Use the model to quantify the effect of either in consumer surplus and firms profits
 - Compute equilibrium without search costs
-    + direct burden of searching quoutes
+    + direct burden of searching quotes
     + misallocation
     + price discrimination